-Note that Note that Note that the left of the cursor.
+\searrow Delete the word to the left of the cursor.
 Type a few words in the shell, then use C-w to erase them, word by word.
 This is much faster than using backspace.
 It can be faster to erase and retype a whole word than to use backspace.

-Abort the current command being entered.
+\smallsetminus Abort the current command being entered.
 Begin typing a command, and then type C-c, to see it disappear.